 Watch this space … We create journeys in a particular place and time.
 But people remember them long after.

 Students have interned at Macy’s, Tiffany & Co., and the New-York Historical Society.
 Graduates create environments and displays for a wide range of businesses and institutions, from retailers, special event companies, and museums.
 After 10 years, many alumni have senior leadership positions as design directors, creative managers, and CEOs.

 Learn From the Best

 Kong specializes in visual presentation, exhibition, and special events.
-An associate professor in Communication Design Pathways, she freelanced before deciding upon full-time academia.
+An associate professor in Communication Design, she freelanced before deciding upon full-time academia.
 Kong is pleased with her chosen path, especially enjoying the frenzied excitement of senior show preparations and the surge of creativity that emerges from student collaboration.

-Berger is chair of the Communication Design Pathways and Visual Presentation and Exhibition Design departments.
+Berger is chair of the Communication Design Pathways and Spatial Experience Design departments.
 His areas of expertise are innovation program management, wayfinding, education program development, and talent management.